o3de/o3de.org/content/docs/userguide/animation/editor/using-hub-nodes-to-simplify-groups.md

 ---
-description: ' Use Hub nodes in &ALYlong;''s &animation-editor; to simplify transitions between groups of nodes in an animation graph. '
+description: ' Use Hub nodes in Amazon Lumberyard''s Animation Editor to simplify transitions between groups of nodes in an animation graph. '
 title: Simplify Node Groups with Hub Nodes
 ---